Chunnyluny-RimWorld-Modding/DogApparel/README.md

 ## Acknowledgement

 Portions of the materials used to create this mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
 This content/mod is not official and is not endorsed by Ludeon.

+## Credits
-Special thanks to people from the RimWorld Discord, Special credits to Octogiraffe for the idea and contribution of some of the textures.
-Special thanks to Serina that provided me with textures for my detective coat and allowed me to use in my own mod.
+- Special thanks to people from the RimWorld Discord, especially Octogiraffe for the cool idea and contribution for the patron dog vest textures.
+Originally we did a collab but due to personal reasons he had to step away from the project.
+- Special thanks to SerinaCe that provided me with textures for my detective coat and allowed me to use in my own mod.
+- Special thanks to Jacklephage/Jackledead for the patience and the art skills and providing me with better improved textures for the basic harness.
+Also he is a good art teacher for explaining me how mod art works so I can eventually learn it myself.
+- Credits but not needed for Sir van from mod-art channel that provide me with the detective magifying glass.
+- I also want to thank mod-general, mod-development and mod-art as whole because I spent a lot of time asking questions to learn and people were patient enough to answer all my questions.